anoopj/anoopj.github.io/_posts/2016-08-04-large-codebases.md

 ## Use the Debugger

-Set a few breakpoints and use a debugger to step through the code.
+Sprinkle a few breakpoints and use a debugger to step through the code.

 ## Learn by doing

-Finally, the best way to learn is actually by actually working on specific projects.
+Finally, the best way to learn is actually by working on specific projects.
 Look at the roadmap/project list and pick tasks that balance utility and your learning.